Proto-neutron stars as cosmic factories for massive axion-like-particles: ALP coupling with photons

 The photon coupling would allow for the Primakoff production of ALPs in a SN core~\cite{Payez:2014xsa}.
 However, given the relatively strong current constraints on $g_{a\gamma}$ for \mbox{$m_a \gtrsim 1$~MeV} (see, e.g., Ref.~\cite{Lucente:2020whw}, which places the bound $g_{a\gamma}\lesssim5\times10^{-9}\GeV^{-1}$), this production channel would be subleading with respect to the ones associated to the nucleon couplings~\cite{Jaeckel:2017tud} in the region of the parameters space considered.
 Therefore, we will ignore it in the following discussion.
 Nevertheless, despite the photon coupling is inefficient in the ALP production in the presence of nucleon coupling, it may open the channel of radiative ALP decay leading to an interesting phenomenology.
 The ALP radiative decay has a rate~\cite{Raffelt:2006rj}

 This rate corresponds to a decay length~\cite{Calore:2021klc}

 where $\gamma_a$ is the ALP Lorentz factor.
 Depending on the value of $\lambda_\gamma$, ALPs can decay inside or outside the SN, giving a qualitatively different phenomenology.
 In particular, taking for definiteness the envelope radius of type II SNe $R_{\rm env}\sim3\times10^{14}~\cm$~\cite{Calore:2021lih}, for $\lambda_\gamma < R_{\rm env}$, ALP decays can deposit energy inside the SN, while for $\lambda_\gamma > R_{\rm env}$ they decay outside the star, producing an observable gamma-ray signal.
 We will discuss both these effects in the following Sections.
-For the sake of clarity, in the following analysis we will fix $g_{ap}=4.8\times10^{-10}$, corresponding to the current cooling bound for $m_a \ll 1\MeV$.
+For the sake of clarity, in the following analysis we fix the axion-proton coupling to $g_{ap}=10^{-10}$, a value sufficiently small to ignore the ALP feedback on the cooling mechanism and integrate the spectra over the unperturbed profiles.